TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-future-platform.md

 {% include organizational-anti-patterns-note.html %}

-If only we had a common platform there would be no need for all this pointless duplication.
+"If only we had a common platform there would be no need for all this pointless duplication.
 Teams would be more productive.
 They could focus on delivering business value rather than doing undifferentiated heavy lifting.
-We can bake in company policy so that teams will automatically do the right thing.
+We can bake in company policy so that teams will automatically do the right thing."

-Sounds great.
+"Sounds great.
 How do we get started?
-All the product teams are fully loaded working on customer commitments and sales blockers.
+All the product teams are fully loaded working on customer commitments and sales blockers."

-No problem, we'll set up a platform group to build it.
+"No problem, we'll set up a platform group to build it.
 They can take the time to figure out what we really need without being constrained by all these short term requirements.
 They can look ahead and build the future platform we're eventually going to need.
-After all, we all [want to skate to where the puck is going](https://archive.canadianbusiness.com/blogs-and-comment/stop-using-gretzky-where-the-puck-is-quote/).
+After all, we [want to skate to where the puck is going](https://archive.canadianbusiness.com/blogs-and-comment/stop-using-gretzky-where-the-puck-is-quote/)."

 What could go wrong?